edufschmidt/edufschmidt.github.io/content/home.md

 ---
 title: Hi there!
-subtitle: "I am a PhD student at the Automation and Robotics Research Group (ARG) of the University of Luxembourg supervised by Prof. Holger Voos.
-My research interest lies in robotics perception, with focus on novel environment representations.
-My goal is to allow robotic agents to understand their surroundings and adapt to new situations throughout their lifetime.
+subtitle: "I am a PhD student at the Automation and Robotics Research Group (ARG) of the University of Luxembourg.
+My research interest lies in novel environment representations for mobile robotics.

-I received my M.Sc. degree in Automation and Systems from [UFSC](https://en.ufsc.br/) working on sensor fusion and state estimation under Prof. Alexandre Trofino."

 social:
     email: mailto:eduardo.schmidt@uni.lu